- Prostate cancer treatment

-Drugs such as LHRH agonists can stop the testicles from making androgens, but other cells in the body, including prostate cancer cells themselves, can still make small amounts, which can fuel cancer growth.
-Abiraterone blocks an enzyme called CYP17, which helps stop these cells from making androgens.
+LHRH agonists and antagonists can stop the testicles from making androgens, but other cells in the body, including prostate cancer cells themselves, can still make small amounts, which can fuel cancer growth.
+Abiraterone (Zytiga) blocks an enzyme called CYP17, which helps stop these cells from making androgens.

 This drug is taken as pills every day.
-This drug doesn’t stop the testicles from making testosterone, so men who haven’t had an orchiectomy need to continue treatment with an LHRH agonist or antagonist.
+It doesn’t stop the testicles from making testosterone, so men who haven’t had an orchiectomy need to continue treatment with an LHRH agonist or antagonist.
 Because abiraterone also lowers the level of some other hormones in the body, prednisone (a cortisone-like drug) needs to be taken during treatment as well to avoid certain side effects.

 Drugs that stop androgens from working

-Androgens have to bind to a protein in the cell called an androgen receptor to work.
+Androgens have to bind to a protein in the prostate cell called an androgen receptor to work.
 Anti-androgens are drugs that bind to these receptors so the androgens can’t.